mltomlins0n/QANotes/PegaNotes (SSA).md

 * **Withdrawing a rule** - A withdrawn rule hides previous circumstanced versions of a rule and reverts to the base rule.

 When selecting which rule to use, Pega looks to the newest ruleset version **regardless of circumstancing**. e.g. If your have two rulesets, **01-01-42 (no circumstance)**, and **01-01-20 (circumstance you want to use)**, Pega will run the most recent rulset.
 In this case, **01-01-42**.

+<a name="cases"></a>
+## Duplicate and Temporary Cases (Unit 13)

+Duplicate cases can be found using the **search duplicate cases** step in a case life cycle.
+When a case enters the step, the system uses **basic** and **weighted** conditions to compare specific property values with cases already present in the system.

+All basic conditions must be met before considering potential duplicate cases.
+Once all basic conditions are met, the system continues to evaluate the weighted conditions to receive a weight value.
+Each condition has a weight (between 1 and 100) to determine the relative importance of a condition when making the comparisons.

+The system adds up the weights of all the conditions that evaluate to true.
+If the sum exceeds a specified threshold value, the system flags the current case as a potential duplicate.

+The search duplicate cases process then displays to the user the current case and the matching case in the system.
+The user may identify a potential duplicate from the list and resolve the current case as a duplicate.
+The system does not process the case further.
+The user may also decide that the current case is not a duplicate and may choose to continue processing the case.